-The native people of the Americas are believed to have crossed the Bering Strait from the Asian Continent to North America perhaps some 40,000 years ago.
+The native people of the Americas are widely believed to have crossed the Bering Strait from the Asian Continent to North America at least 16,500 years ago.
 They moved through Canada, all the way down to South America, with some groups stopping and settling at different locations along the way.
 Some settled in the United States region known as the American Southwest, an area that is very much historically and culturally relevant.

-Traditionally, the Southwest comprises of 8 states: Arizona, California, Colorado, Nevada, New Mexico, Oklahoma, Texas and Utah.
-There are some differences in climate and terrain.
+Traditionally, the Southwest is comprised of 8 states: Arizona, California, Colorado, Nevada, New Mexico, Oklahoma, Texas and Utah.
+Among these states, there are some differences in climate and terrain.
 The mountain areas are cool and experience precipitation for example, while the low-lying desert areas are very hot and dry, but there is a common history that binds the American Southwest.

-One of the earliest groups of migrants to the Americas, the Clovis people, settled in the Southwest about 13,000 years ago then mysteriously disappeared 3,000 years later.
+One of the earliest groups of migrants to the Americas, the Clovis people, settled in the Southwest about 13,000 years ago then disappeared as a unique society 3,000 years later.
 Future groups proved more lasting, establishing societies based on agriculture.
 Some of the larger and more popular tribes of Native Americans in the Southwest are the Navajo, Apache, Hopi, and the Ute.
 The Utes lived in what is now Utah, which gets its name from this group of people.
-Corn, a grain first domesticated in Central America, became vital to the Native American diet and allowed these populations to grow.
+Corn, a grain first domesticated in Southern Mexico and Central America, became vital to the Native American diet and allowed these populations to grow.
 The Navajo are still the largest group of indigenous people with a population of over 300,000.

-The 1500s brought European colonization of the Americas with Spain taking over much of the U.S. Gulf regions, areas that are now Mexico, the Caribbean, and American West.
-These colonies were named "New Spain" and were important to the Spanish Economy as a source of precious metals.
-The Spanish language still dominates the Southwest with city names like Santa Fe, San Antonio, and El Paso.
+The 1500s brought European colonization of the Americas with Spain taking over much of the U.S. Gulf regions, areas that are now Mexico, the Caribbean, and the American West.
+These colonies were important to the Spanish Economy as a source of precious metals.
+The Spanish language still pervades the Southwest with city names like Santa Fe, San Antonio, and El Paso.